magiclane/magiclane-maps-sdk-examples-for-android/FlyToCoordinates/README.md

 ## Overview

-This example app present the followings:
+This example app demonstrates the following features:
-- Fly to given coodinates.
+- Fly to the given coodinates.

 ## Build instructions